11 Finding Your Future

 Computing is found in every sector of business and society.
 This means you won’t just find computing jobs in the technology sector.
 Although the lines between some sectors are becoming increasingly blurred, you can still narrow down your options by picking a sector you are interested in and pursuing that.
 For example:

-Like many graduate employment guides, the Guardian 300 guide (see section 11.3.1) has good overview of different sectors by breaking down employers by sectors such as:
+Like many graduate employment guides, the Guardian 300 guide (see section 11.3.1) has good overview of employers broken down by sectors such as:

 • Consulting